0x26res/ptars/README.md

 # ptars

-Convert arrow to proto and back fast
+Protobuf to Arrow, using Rust

 ## Development